Kelsidavis/satoshi-treasure-earth-key/README.md

 These coordinates point to an area southwest of Gemünden am Main in the Main-Spessart district of Bavaria, Germany.

-**The "Beach" Connection:**
-The puzzle title "Breakbeats on the Beach" suggested a beach location, which initially seemed puzzling for landlocked Bavaria.
-However, the area does have bathing lakes (Badeseen) with beach facilities - notably Sindersbachsee, located approximately 6-7 km from these coordinates, which features a designated swimming area with beach access.

-**Speculation:**
-Given that Satoshi's Treasure had physical components (field agents, geocaches), these coordinates may have indicated where players should go to retrieve the actual ST-0006 key fragment.
-Whether the coordinates point to a specific beach, a meeting point near the lakes, or the general area remains unclear.
-The exact intended destination is unknown - the "beach" connection could be literal, thematic, or simply a red herring.
+Given that Satoshi's Treasure had physical components (field agents, geocaches), these coordinates likely indicated where players should retrieve the actual ST-0006 key fragment.
+The exact intended destination is unknown.

+Note: The puzzle was titled "Breakbeats on the Beach" when released in May 2019, though the title's relevance to the solution is unclear.

 ---